best intermediate climbing shoes

 • The blue colour could cause staining

-• Decent shoe but not exceptional as compared to other offerings
+• Decent shoe for sport climbing but not exceptional as compared to other offerings

 Pro Tips Before Buying The Best Intermediate Climbing Shoes